 Figure 9 above shows how this topology scales by adding more requesters, transmit queues, channels and responders.
 In practise the requesters do not all send messages to request queue one, they actually cycle round the number of request queues specified.
-The figure above becomes too
+The figure above becomes too complicated to show this effectively.
+Each request queue also has its own set of dedicated responders which send the response back via the reply queue specified by the requester.

-Taking a simple example, we may have four requesters sending messages to two request queues.
+Taking a simple example we may have four requesters sending messages to two request queues.
 Each request queue is reached via its own dedicated channel.
 Requester one will send messages to request queue one and wait for a reply on reply queue one, requester 2 will send messages to request queue two (waiting for a reply on reply queue 2) and then requester three will cycle back to request queue one.

-Figure 10 illustrates this simple deployment of the topology.
+Figure 11 illustrates this simple deployment of the topology.
 The test can be scaled by adding more producers (e.g. increasing the producers from 4 to 8 will then result in 2 additional connections to each request queue).
-More channels may also be specified at the start if required (10 channels are used in most of the multi-channel distributed queuing tests in this report.
+More channels may also be specified at the start if required (10 channels are used in most of the multi-channel distributed queuing tests in this report).

-Figure 10 - Multi-channel distributed queuing, sample deployment.
+Figure 11 - Multi-channel distributed queuing, sample deployment.

-2.1.6 One-way messaging with local queue manager.
+2.1.6 One-way messaging with local queue manager